dashingsoft/pyarmor/src/user-guide.md

 So restrict mode can avoid obfuscated scripts observed from no obfuscated code.

-In case to import obfuscated scripts from no obfuscated scripts, for example, a package used by other scripts.
-If this package is obfuscated in restrict mode, other scripts can't import it.
-So let it work need to disable restrict mode, and set `obf-code-mode` to `wrap`
+Sometimes restrict mode is not suitable, for example, a package used by other scripts.
+Other clear scripts can not import obfuscated package in restrict mode.
+So it need to disable restrict mode, and set `obf-code-mode` to `wrap`

 ```
     # Create project at first